Employee Benefits Compliance

 Please note that, depending on your renewal date or plan year, many other deadlines may be approaching for your plan.
 Examples of plan-year based deadlines not listed above include those pertaining to your Open Enrollment (e.g., for distributing ICHRA Notices, SBCs, health and welfare notices and disclosures, as well as other enrollment-related materials), your Medicare Part D Creditable Coverage online disclosure to CMS (due 60 days after your plan renews or makes a change to its status), your Form 5500 and Summary Annual Report, SPDs, SMMs, year-end Section 125 nondiscrimination testing, and others.

-Finally, ERISA Plan Fiduciaries of plans with health, dental, or vision components should also make sure that they are obtaining adequate compensation and fee information prior to renewing and/or entering into any new broker or consultant agreements on or after December 27, 2021 (unless exempted).
+Additionally, ERISA Plan Fiduciaries of plans with health, dental, or vision components should also make sure that they are obtaining adequate compensation and fee information prior to renewing and/or entering into any new broker or consultant agreements (unless exempted).

 Employee Benefits Resource Center